Apple trifle is an easy no bake, make ahead single serving dessert.

 - Turn of the flame, sprinkle remaining sugar on custard and keep aside to cool.
 Sugar will melt and prevent the custard from forming a thick layer on the surface.

-- Sprinkle about 1 tsp of graham cracker powder at the bottom of the glasses.
+- Sprinkle about 1 teaspoon of graham cracker powder at the bottom of the glasses.

 - Add another layer of graham cracker powder, apples and custard.